iboB/gits/scratch/notes.md

 * `gits list`
     * show installed deps
 * `gits remove name`
-    * Remove from project deps and all indirect orphans.
+    * Remove from root deps and all indirect orphans.
 You can't remove from indirect deps.
 * `gits fetch`
     * if there is no gits.lock.yml, fetch based on gits.yml (fresh clone)
     * if there is gits.lock.yml, use it to save traffic (gits.yml updated)
 * `gits update dep-name`
     * same args as add, including
     * `--rev=` - update to specific revision for package, or specific sha, or tag, or branch (HEAD) for repos
-    * `--all` - instead of dep name, update all project deps
+    * `--all` - instead of dep name, update all root deps
     * basically do the same as add
 * `gits repair`
     * fetch ignoring gits.lock.yml and gits/ dir (same as `$ rm -rf gits.yml.lock gits/ && gits install` )